Evolution of networks with multiple junctions: The behavior of the flow at a singular time

 If the limit network $\SS_T$ contains a curve (or curves) which ends in a 1--point, it is actually natural to impose that such curve vanishes for every future time, so considering only the evolution of the network of the rest of the network $\SS_T$ according to the above discussion (cutting away such a curve will produce a 2--point or the empty set, in the figures above, for instance).

-Theorem~\ref{evolnonreg} in the next section will give a way to restart the flow in the ``nice'' singularity situation described in Theorem~\ref{ppp1}, when a single curve, with bounded curvature collapses to an interior point of $\Omega$ forming a non--regular network with a $4$--point where the four concurring curves have opposite exterior unit tangent vectors in pairs and form angles of $120/60$ degrees between them.
+Theorem~\ref{evolnonreg} in the next section will give a way to restart the flow in the ``nice'' singularity situation described in Theorem~\ref{ppp1}, when the curvature remains bounded and a single curve collapses to an interior point of $\Omega$ forming a non--regular network with a regular $4$--point..

-Finally, if we are in the situation of a non--regular limit network $\SS_T$ described by Theorem~\ref{ppp2}, after the collapse of a region of $\SS_t$, as $t\to T$ (see for instance the following figures), one will need the extension of Theorem~\ref{evolnonreg} mentioned in Remark~\ref{felix}, in order to restart the flow.
+Finally if we are in the situation of a non--regular limit network $\SS_T$ described by Theorem~\ref{ppp2}, after the collapse of a region of $\SS_t$, as $t\to T$ (see for instance the following figures), in order to restart the flow one will need either an extension of Theorem~\ref{evolnonreg} (mentioned in Remark~\ref{felix}) or an improvement of Proposition~\ref{loopsing} (the curvature of the non--degenerate limit curves is bounded).

 We conclude this section by discussing the (conjectural) ``generic'' situation of singularity formation, in the sense that it should happen {\em for a dense set} of initial networks.